IndoNLP/nusa-crowd/README.md

 #### Can I change the Nusantara schema?

-**No, please do not modify the Nusantara Schema.** The goal of this hackathon is to enable simple, programmatic access to a large variety of biomedical datasets.
+**No, please do not modify the Nusantara Schema.** The goal of this hackathon is to enable simple, programmatic access to a large variety of datasets.
 Part of this requires having a dependable interface.
 We developed our schema to address the most salient types of questions to ask of the datasets.
 We would be more than happy to discuss your suggestions, and you are welcome to implement it as a new config.

 #### My dataset has multiple labels for a span of text - what do I do?